kimei-nishimura/SecondLifeTutorials/stable-list.md

 | Foret de Broceliande | [![LM link](assets/loc-pin.jpg)](http://maps.secondlife.com/secondlife/Broceliande/53/142/30) | | |
 | Blackwood Dreams | [![LM link](assets/loc-pin.jpg)](http://maps.secondlife.com/secondlife/Blackwood%20Dreams/224/6/23) | | |
 | Three Creek Country Club (formerly Pretty Prancing Ponies) | [![LM link](assets/loc-pin.jpg)](http://maps.secondlife.com/secondlife/Sarahs%20Island/66/15/22) | | |

+_Note that this list is not complete, and only shows stables the author is aware of which are still active at the time of this writing._